hinonoir/plain_nikki/README.md

 - Change Password

 ## Quick start
-You can try using plain paper with ["Tester"](https://yuto-hino.sakura.ne.jp/) as a trial.
+You can try using plain paper with <a href="https://yuto-hino.sakura.ne.jp/" target="_blank">"Tester"</a> as a trial.
 Since anyone can log in, please feel free to try it.